infor-cloud/xtendm3/docs/examples/dynamicTableExtension.md

 <br><br>
 <img src="../../../assets/attachments/dynTab/11.png" width="950">
 <br>
-In the example a choosen index is ID, for which there will be created a key.
+In the example the chosen index is ID, for which a key will be created.
 That key will be ascending.
 <br><br>
 <img src="../../../assets/attachments/dynTab/12.png" width="950">
 <br>